microsoft/vscode-dev-containers/containers/go/README.md

 2. Clone this repository.
 3. Start VS Code, press <kbd>F1</kbd>, and select **Remote-Containers: Open Folder in Container...**
 4. Select the `containers/go` folder.
 5. After the folder has opened in the container, press <kbd>F5</kbd> to start the project.
-You should see "Hello remote world!" in the debug console.
+6. You should see "Hello remote world!" in the Debug Console after the program executes.
-6. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.
+7. From here, you can add breakpoints or edit the contents of the `test-project` folder to do further testing.

 ## License